ThapaMahesh/reflectiveLearning/README.md

 # ReflectiveLearning

 Django based web application to record self and group reflections.
+It was created for masters project to investigate the helpfulness and usability for university students' group projects.

 Features:
 - User Authentication